WALKWAY OVER THE HUDSON:

 The Metro-North Railroad's Hudson Line has a stop in Poughkeepsie.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.

 The Walkway Over the Hudson crosses the Hudson River via the old Poughkeepsie Railroad-Highland Bridge.
 This bridge, at 6,768 feet long and 212 feet above the river, was hailed as the longest railroad bridge in the world when it was completed in 1888.
 It served as the only Hudson River train crossing south of Albany, NY until a fire put it out of commission in 1974.
 The pedestrian bridge is now the longest in the world.
 Heading west from the bridge along the former rail bed of the New York, New Haven & Hartford Railroad is the paved Hudson Valley Rail Trail .
 Heading east from the bridge is the paved Dutchess Rail Trail .
 You can also access the Poughkeepsie Waterfront from the east side of the bridge.
+All are part of the Empire State Trail , which will be a continuous 750-mile route spanning the state from New York City to Canada and Buffalo to Albany, creating the longest multi-use state trail in the nation.
 For more information visit; WALKWAY OVER THE HUDSON .

-Note; A spur trail left brings you down to the Poughkeepsie Waterfront.
-Follow the paved trail from the restrooms left alongside the parking lot and out to Parker Ave.
+Note; A Spur Trail/Route will take you down to the Poughkeepsie Waterfront.
+Head left through the Lower parking lot out to Parker Ave.
 Turn right and travel on-road (narrow sidewalk) down to Washington St. There are several street options, but I followed the suggested route (shown on map) by turning left on Washington St to a stoplight over to Verazzano Blvd (Caution; no crosswalk/light.
 Cross on red light).
 Travel on-road down Verazzano Blvd alongside Fall Kill to Mt Carmel Pl and turn right (wide sidewalk available).
 Bear left on Dutchess Ave and travel underneath the Walkway to Albany St. Head right (residential road) to Hoffman St and turn left.
 Cross over Route 9 and the RR tracks to N Water St. Turn left along a brick lined sidewalk and travel back underneath the Walkway.
 You'll pass by the entrance to UPPER LANDING PARK (access to the Walkway Over the Hudson elevator) before crossing Fall Kill (look left to spot a small waterfall and informational sign) and coming to the entrance for the MID-HUDSON CHILDREN'S MUSEUM.
 Beautiful old brick buildings here.
 Turn right and follow the sidewalk alongside Fall Kill and past a pavilion to the Hudson River after 1.4 miles.
 Here you can head left along the paved Waryas Park Riverfront Trail.
 This trail travels alongside the river through Waryas Park, passing by the Children's Museum, a skateboard park, picnic tables, informational signs and a parking lot.
 Next you'll pass by the ICE HOUSE Restaurant, dock and pavilion before coming to a playground with a neat "whale" sculpture.

 Note; Just past the pavilion is a trail leading to Main St. You can head up Main St to access the Metro-North's Poughkeepsie Station.